gpuwangge/VulkanPlatform/README.md

 ## How to switch SDL to GLFW
 Both GLFW and SDL are supported.
 The default windows/interactive is SDL3.
-To switch back to GLFW, do the following:
+To switch back to GLFW, do this:
-1. Comment out #define SDL in application.h
+switch CMakeLists.txt with glfw_CMakeLists.txt
-2. switch CMakeLists.txt with glfw_CMakeLists.txt, what it does:
+what it does:
-add include_directories(${PROJECT_SOURCE_DIR}/glfwFramework/include)
+- add include_directories(${PROJECT_SOURCE_DIR}/glfwFramework/include)
-add add_subdirectory(glfwFramework)
+- add add_subdirectory(glfwFramework)
-add link_libraries(glfw-framework, glfw3dll)
+- add link_libraries(glfw-framework, glfw3dll)
-copy glfw3dll to bin folder
+- copy glfw3dll to bin folder

 ## Distribution
 - For Android, just distribute the single .apk file, it contains all resources.